Superrehtard/old_diaspora_wiki/Community-supported-seeds.md

 This also means please do not try to hack these machines; they have been freely offered by people so that the project can move forward.
 Abusing their trust will make them go away.

 Here's a list of seeds ran by the Diaspora community members.
-Please add yours to the correct location in alphabetical order.
+Please add yours to the correct location **in alphabetical order**.
 If an image is shown, the seed is *probably* online at the moment.

 * [[http://denizencity.com]]  [[http://denizencity.com/images/user/default.jpg|height=30px|]]